h1romas4/sh4d-chain/README.md

 The "Install this site as an application" feature of Microsoft Edge is useful.

 Safari does not work because it does not support Web MIDI API.
-Also, some web browsers running on Linux Snap may not work due to permissions.

 ### SH-4d Settings